Johnobasi/QuanteamAPI-John-Inyang/README.md

 Steps:
 1. Clone repo
 2. Restore nuget packages and ensure your machine is running on AS.NET COre 6
-3. Run the API and use swagger on browser or postman
+3. Run the API and using swagger on browser or postman

 **Approach Used.**
 1. I used IHttpClient to consume the APIs